Hick’s Law: Reducing Choices For Interface Design

 Minimalists use enough white space to increase focus.
 It reduces the complexity of having too many decisions.
 In addition, it also reduces the use of unfamiliar elements and limits the UI colors to three.

-Studies have found simple, and big have induced more emotion.
+Studies have found that simple and big have induced more emotion.
 That is because minimizing is what helps users get more involved.
 New and mature products should benefit from using these tips.

 The UX can quickly promote its core value so product managers can focus on advertising its essential features.
-In contrast, mature products can focus on addressing how to maintain a competitive edge over the competition.
+In contrast, mature products can focus on maintaining a competitive edge over the competition.
 In addition, proper use of white space will help the product to find its way to success.

 Cut Back On Negative Feedback